CyrilKZ/lab-reservation-front/README.md

 # lab-reservation-front

-> the front-end for a lab reservation system
+> the front-end of a lab reservation system

 ## Build Setup